-Each of those FAQs you just thought about that clients ask you all the time make great subjects for your blog!
-You will have to spend some time developing them into a full-blown article, but it is time well spent when you consider that you are writing about what prospective clients want to know.
+Each of those FAQs that clients ask you all the time makes great subjects for your blog!
+You will have to spend some time developing them into full-blown articles, but it is time well spent when you consider that you are writing about what prospective clients want to know.
 If you don’t want to spend the time writing, then shoot a video of yourself addressing these issues and post it on your website.

 - Review your analytics.

 Website analytics show how visitors are interacting with your website and blog pages, which helps you improve the overall performance of your sites.
 Are people filling out the forms you want them to?
 Are they spending time on your high-value pages?
 Is the bounce rate on your home page too high?
 All this information can be found in your analytics report.